sacredbanana/lab3d-sdl/README.md

 - Compile the game yourself (see the Nintendo Switch compiling instructions above)

 Navigate to the Switch folder inside your Nintendo Switch SD card and create a new folder called Kens-Labyrinth.
 Inside this folder, transfer Kens-Labyrinth.nro and all of Ken's Labyrinth's data files.
 (This is the "gamedata" directory if you wish to have the game launcher.
-Otherwise just copy a single version of Ken's labyrinth to the directory containing the executable
+Otherwise just copy a single version of Ken's Labyrinth to the directory containing the executable
 WITHOUT including the gamedata directory.)

 # Program arguments